 Using proper de-essing is a surefire way to make your mixes sound more professional and less harsh.

-There are plenty of dedicated de-esser plugins (link to check them out at Plugin Boutique) worth checking out!
+There are plenty of dedicated de-esser plugins worth checking out!

 Use Delay & Reverb For Depth

-As mentioned before, depth is one of the key dimensions in a mix.
+As mentioned before, depth is one of the key dimensions of a mix.

 Reverb is one of the best methods of achieving depth in a mix (based on reverb time and initial reflections).